Long Tail Versus Fat Middle

 Now I'm no economist...
 (I should start everything I write with that disclaimer) ...

-But this FT piece today got me thinking about the responsibilities of small business owners to the wider economy.
+But I’ve been thinking about the responsibilities of small business owners to the wider economy.
 Do they have any responsibilities?
 Or, is their one and only responsibility to their own business and their own success?
 It's this success that will drive the success of the wider economy, right?

 small companies do not always think in terms of productivity — they may be more focused on profitability, revenue growth or sheer survival.
 And while productivity may be the end goal for policymakers, maximising output per hour worked is not always the priority for business.